vaibhavkumar2212/ML-Projects/README.md

-## End to ML Project on Student Preformance Prediction
+## End to End ML Project on Student Preformance Prediction